-The bookbinding workshop created within the Wittockiana offers a complementary dynamic to the museum, giving new impetus to creative bookbinding every day.
+Created within the Wittockiana, the bookbinding workshop offers a complementary energy to the museum, each day giving new momentum to creative bookbinding.

 The courses are given throughout the academic year by experienced bookbinding instructors and take the form of technical guidance adapted to the creative projects of each student.
 They are intended for beginners as well as for advanced students.